 Retirement investment trends

 Target-date funds dominate the workplace retirement plan sphere.
 The emphasis placed on all-in-one funds that shift from stocks to bonds as investors near retirement are a “safe” default for all employees who are auto-enrolled.
 One in every $5 invested in 401(k) plans are tied up in such funds – up from one in $10 a decade ago.

 Employers are afraid of going out on a limb with investments that could have higher costs or underperform.
 Companies that pledge adherence to ESG principles will need to live up to their disclosures or find themselves on the receiving end of lawsuits.
 Even though all but one ESG index fund had higher net returns this year, these lawsuits could potentially jeopardize shareholder profitability, making ESG a riskier type of investment.

 Trump administration rules

 The Labor Department changes guidance and regulation of ESG funds with every new administration.
-The Trump administration required employers to evaluate investments based on risk and return, not ESG characteristics.
-Employers are explicitly prohibited from auto-enrolling workers into an ESG fund.
-President-elect Biden, who has made climate change a priority, may issue new guidance to open up ESG-based investments using 401(k) funds.
+The Trump administration issued a rule requiring employers to evaluate investments exclusively based on risk and return, rather than taking social responsibility or environmental concerns into consideration.
+Further, employers were explicitly prohibited from auto-enrolling workers into an ESG fund.

 Are Changes Coming in 2021?